 This course offers guidance and experiential learning for the ministry of spiritual direction.
 Specific attention is paid to the spiritual journey, and to the task of spiritual discernment in companioning persons as they reflect on their own experience in light of who they are called to become and what they are called to in lifelong obedience to the gospel.
-The Practicum offers supervised training in the ministry and art of spiritual guidance through practicing spiritual direction and peer group reflection.
+The Practicum offers supervised training in the ministry and art of spiritual guidance through

-FS 661/2 Spiritual Direction Seminar and Practicum II (2 SH)
+Practicum II (2 SH)